ALMONDS - Canadian Taylor

 Almond nuts make a healthy snack food and almond butter makes a great alternative to peanut butter for your toast.
 Canada has no commercial almond production... so we import 100% of the almonds Canadians eat.
 California is our major supplier of almonds but expect this source to "dry up" in the coming years as almond farmers compete for this state's diminishing water supply....almond trees need lots of water to produce good crops.
-We have been trying to grow named almonds(Halls Hardy, Texas, All in One, etc) on our farm for many years with little success....until we discovered a tree growing on another Canadian farm that has been producing full crops of almonds for years and are now offering "baby" trees of this almond and calling it the Canadian Almond.
-These Canadian Almond offspring can offer a real chance for us to become more self-sufficient in almond production here in Canada.
+We have been trying to grow named almonds(Halls Hardy, Texas, All in One, etc) on our farm for many years with little success....until we discovered a tree growing on another Canadian farm that has been producing full crops of almonds for years and are now offering "baby" trees of this almond and calling it the Canadian Almond - Taylor.
+These Canadian Almond trees offer a real chance for almond lovers to become self-sufficient and not have to depend on imported California almonds.
 This tree produces abundant crops of almonds with delicious sweet kernels.
-You can also make an almond jam out of the "peach-like flesh" surrounding the almond nut.
-The leaves can also be used to make an almond flavoured extract.
+You can also make an almond jam out of the "peach-like flesh" surrounding the almond nut -very few have the exquisite pleasure of tasting ALMOND JAM..
+The almond tree leaves can also be used to make an ALMOND EXTRACT flavouring.
+Like vanilla this almond extract can add a new flavour nuance to some of your favourite dishes....chefs have not yet discovered this!
 Because of its profuse pink blooms and attractive foliage, the almond tree is often purchased solely for its ornamental qualities.

-Canadian Almond trees might be self-fertile but to maximize almond production it is advisable to cross-pollinate with any peach/nectarine variety or another almond variety.
-Canadian Almond trees are worth trying in Zones 5 and maybe even colder with wind protection.
+Canadian Almond -Taylor trees might be self-fertile but to maximize almond production it is advisable to cross-pollinate with any peach/nectarine variety or another almond variety.
+Canadian Almond trees are hardy to -25C (zone 4) and maybe even colder with wind protection.
 Almond trees are similar to peaches in size and growing requirements.
-We have a limited inventory of our Canadian Almond trees and as no other nursery in Canada or USA sell this variety...we suggest ordering in Jan/feb before we sell out.
+We have a limited inventory of our Canadian Almond trees and as no other nursery in Canada or USA sell this hardy variety...we suggest ordering in Jan/feb before we sell out.

-Our Canadian Almond trees for sale this spring are approx 75 cm tall but should grow to 7ft and producing almonds in a couple of years.
+Our Canadian Almond trees for sale this spring are approx 75 cm tall but should grow to 7 ft and produce almonds within a couple of years.